JixiangFan/web/_pages/about.md

 <span id="publications" style="position:relative; top:-84px;"></span>
 <strong style="font-weight:900; font-size:1.3em;">Publications</strong>

 Below are a few of my publications.
-All conference proceedings listed are strictly peer-reviewed, archival works.

 For a full list of my papers, refer to my [publications page](publications.html)

 Diary Study as an Educational Tool: An Experience Report from an HCI Course
 **Jixiang Fan**, Derek Haqq, Morva Saaty, Wei-Lu Wang, and D. Scott McCrickard.
 (2025)